 When dealing with those types of stains, it is best to find out what your concrete provider says to do specifically, especially if you have polished concrete.

-You can incorporate these tips into your daily janitorial cleaning regimen.
+You can incorporate these tips into your nightly janitorial cleaning regimen.

 Unpolished concrete is stained much more easily than unpolished concrete, so the cleaning is a little bit more rough.
 There are a few methods you can use to clean this type of concrete.